Distributing entanglement with separable states: assessment of encoding and decoding imperfections: Conditions imposed by the carrier separability requirement

 It remains to investigate, then, just how long we can allow $A$ and $C$ to interact before the carrier system $C$ becomes entangled with $AB$.
+To do this, we study the restrictions that increasing interaction time imposes on the incoherent interaction strength.
 Fig.~\ref{fig:steadyState} {\bf (a)} shows the maximum value that $\gamma_{AC}$ can take in order for the state of the system to remain separable with respect to the $AB\vert C$ bipartition during the encoding operation.
-The value of parameter $t$ is arbitrarily taken to be 1.
 We find that we must compromise between the length of time of the interaction between $A$ and $C$ and the strength of the incoherent part of the dynamics.
 Our initial state is designed so as to allow $A$ and $BC$ to become entangled through a CNOT operation without the bipartition $C|AB$ being affected.
 We achieve this by adding the projectors $\ket{001}\bra{001}$ and $\ket{111}\bra{111}$ to the initial state as can be seen in Eq.~(\ref{cubitsep}).
 However, the superoperator $\mathcal{L}_{AC}$ involves an excitation exchange mechanism which diminishes the contribution of projector $\ket{001}\bra{001}$ in the state as the system evolves.
-This leads to unwanted entanglement between $C$ and $AB$, which increases as $t_{AC}$ increases.
-Therefore, in the remainder of our analysis we take $t=1$ and $t_{AC}=t_{BC}=1$.
+This leads to unwanted entanglement between $C$ and $AB$, which increases as $t_{AC}$ and $\gamma_{AC}$ increase.

+Therefore, a long interaction time $t_{AC} > 1$ restricts the range of values of $\gamma_{AC}$ that we can study if we are to keep $C$ and $AB$ separable.
+We must choose between having the possibility to choose from an ample range of values of the interaction time or incoherent strengths.
+As our aim is to analyse the effect of incoherent dynamics on the entanglement produced through the protocol, we choose to restrict the interaction time.
+As a result, we fix the value of such parameter to be the least possible allowing a CNOT operation to be performed, so that we can assess a broader range of values of $\gamma_{AC}$.
+Therefore, in the remainder of our analysis we fix the interaction times to be $t_{AC}=t_{BC}=1$.